-Are you considering taking part in the 1000 hours outside challenge this year?
-The 1000 hours outside challenge is a great way to spend more time with your family and reduce your screen time.
+Are you considering taking part in the 1000 Hours Outside Challenge this year?
+It’s a great way to spend more time with your family and reduce your screen time.

 Plus, we’ll give you 19 outdoor activities that you can use to conquer this challenge.